paskalian/WID_LoadLibrary/README.md

             // Resulting in the global variable LdrpDetourExist to be set if there's a hook, didn't checked what's done with it though.
             LdrpDetectDetour();

-            // Finds the module, increments the loaded module count.
+            // [IGNORE THIS] Finds the module, increments the loaded module count.
+[IGNORE THIS]
-            // It can go to another direction if the Flag LOAD_LIBRARY_SEARCH_APPLICATION_DIR was set, but that couldn't be set coming from LoadLibraryExW.
+            // [IGNORE THIS] It can go to another direction if the Flag LOAD_LIBRARY_SEARCH_APPLICATION_DIR was set, but that couldn't be set coming from LoadLibraryExW.
+[IGNORE THIS]
+            // If LoadLibrary was given an absolute path, Flags will have LOAD_LIBRARY_SEARCH_APPLICATION_DIR causing this function to call LdrpLoadKnownDll.
             Status = LdrpFindOrPrepareLoadingModule(FullPath, DllPathInited, Flags, LdrFlags, LdrEntry, &pLdrEntryLoaded, pStatus);
             if (Status == STATUS_DLL_NOT_FOUND)
                 LdrpProcessWork(pLdrEntryLoaded->LoadContext, 1);